MediaCrush/mediacrush.github.io/_posts/2013-07-19-MediaCrush-for-users.md

 gifs faster, we convert them to videos.
 Pretty neat, huh?

-Not only are we super fast for gifs, we've invested in powerful servers and a ton of bandwidth*, and we run other files through lossless compression to serve them faster, too.
+Not only are we super fast for gifs, we've invested in powerful servers and a ton of bandwidth*, and we run other files through lossless compression tools to serve them faster, too.
 We also do a lot of things that you might like that are unrelated to our images:

 * You can use our site totally anonymously
 * All connections to [https://mediacru.sh](https://mediacru.sh) are encrypted